Susan F. Tierney

 Senior Advisor, Analysis Group

-Sue Tierney is a senior advisor at Analysis Group, where she was managing principal in the company’s Boston office from 2003 through 2014.
-She is an expert on energy policy and economics, specializing in the electric and gas industries.
-She has consulted to businesses, government agencies, foundations, tribes, environmental groups, and other organizations on energy markets, economic and environmental regulation, and strategy.
-She has also participated as an expert in civil litigation cases, regulatory proceedings before state and federal agencies, and business consulting engagements.
+Sue Tierney is a senior advisor at Analysis Group, an economic consulting firm headquartered in Boston.
+She was a managing principal in the company’s Boston office from 2003 through 2016, and now works out of Analysis Group’s Denver office.
+Sue is an expert on energy and climate mitigation policy, and on economic and environmental regulation of the electric and gas industries.
+She has consulted to businesses, government agencies, foundations, tribes, environmental groups, and other organizations.

-Sue previously served as assistant secretary for policy at the U.S. Department of Energy and later co-led that agency’s transition team during the Obama/Biden presidential transition.
+Sue previously served as assistant secretary for policy at the U.S. Department of Energy.
 In Massachusetts, she served as secretary for environmental affairs, commissioner of the Department of Public Utilities, chair of the Massachusetts Water Resources Authority board, and chair of the Massachusetts Oceans Commission.
-She has taught in the MIT Department of Urban Studies and Planning and at the University of California, Irvine.
-In May 2017, she was appointed a visiting fellow in policy practice at the Energy Policy Institute of the University of Chicago.
+She taught in the MIT Department of Urban Studies and Planning and at the University of California, Irvine, and was a visiting fellow in policy practice at the Energy Policy Institute of the University of Chicago.